Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: MATERIALS AND METHODS

 \begin{enumerate} \item Remove outliers from the dataset.
 This was done using the flags added by the Joint Research Center with the data. \item Aggregate minute data into quarter-hour data.
 If at least 75\% of the period was available, the quarter-hour was retained.
 If not, it was considered unavailable, as the data was not sufficiently representative of the period.
 This corresponds to a minimum of 12 minutes in the quarter-hour. \item Aggregate quarter-hour data into hourly data.
 An hour is considered sufficiently representative if 3 or 4 quarter-hours are available.
 Otherwise, the hour is deleted from the dataset. \end{enumerate}

 Our study focuses on nitrogen dioxide, and we have included, on one hand, NO and CO for cross-sensitivity and, on the other hand, meteorological parameters (internal temperature, relative humidity).
-For convenience, the NO$_2$ reference data initially provided in ppb have been transformed into \mgm3 using the formula taken from \cite{seinfeld2016atmospheric} and derived from the law of perfect gases\footnote{$[\text{\mgm3}] = \frac{[ppb]\times P \times M}{1000\times R\times T}$ where $P$ represents atmospheric pressure in $Pa$, $T$ is the thermodynamic temperature in kelvins, and $R$ is the universal constant of perfect gases.}.
+For convenience, the NO$_2$ reference data initially provided in ppb have been transformed into \mgm3 using the formula taken from \cite{seinfeld2016atmospheric} and derived from the law of perfect gases\footnote{$[\text{\mgm3}] = \frac{[ppb]\times P \times M}{1000\times R\times T}$ where $P$ represents atmospheric pressure in $Pa$, $T$ is the thermodynamic temperature in kelvins, $M$ the molar mass in g/mol and $R$ is the universal constant of perfect gases.}.